A parametric modeler

 The click starts the download and you must save the 'zip' file according to the procedure set on your browser.
 Github offers you to register or log in, it is of no interest to you.

 Once the zip file has been downloaded, you must install its contents in a directory located anywhere on your computer, with the name of your choice.
 Be careful, OpenSCAD has problems with blanks and special characters, so the full path should not contain any of these characters.
+Opening the 'zip' file is not sufficient, you shall copy its content in a directory.

 You do not need the program editor and you need the customization panel, options that you select by opening the [View] menu